iamricard/xing-meets-robots/README.md

 ## TODO

+- fix the network flickering problem
+- ...eternity...
 - redirect outputs to logs in the commands above or better use foreman
-- fix the network flickering problem
 - add an index to sinatra to list the builds

 ## Team